 Benson: That’s plastic surgeon Dr. Kia Washington, Assistant Professor and Associate Director of the Hand Transplantation Program at the University of Pittsburgh.

 Washington: A hand transplant involves podded tissues, including nervous tissue to apply function in the same sense an eye transplant is comprised of a lot of different tissue types.
-So in that way they are similar because there are similar obstacles involved in that type of transplant.
+So in that way, they are similar because there are similar obstacles involved in that type of transplant.

 Benson: Washington is applying her skills and research in hand transplantation to whole eye transplantation.

-Benson: Washington’s team has successfully transplanted a pair of eyes into a laboratory rat – “successful” meaning the transplanted eyes have maintained optimal fluid levels and pressure for two years, without being reject – that’s a real achievement.
+Benson: Washington’s team has successfully transplanted a pair of eyes into a laboratory rat – “successful” meaning the transplanted eyes have maintained optimal fluid levels and pressure for two years, without being rejected – that’s a real achievement.
 However, the rat is still blind – but researchers know that success comes one step at a time.
 The next step in whole eye transplantation is getting the optic nerve to regenerate.

 Schuman The optic nerve is the cable that takes information from the eye to the brain.
 Think of it as a computer with a camera on it, like we used to have in the old days before cameras were built into the computers and you had to plug the camera into the computer through the USB port.
 So, until you’ve plugged it into the USB port that information never got to the computer where it was then processed and you would be able to Facetime of view the other person or whatever.
 It’s sort of like exchanging the camera but without plugging it in – if the optic nerve is not regenerated.